israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

   - Recall = 0.9271

 ### Summary of Model Results
-The Top 5 features per the feature importance chart: It is no surprise that less employee satisfaction is a predictor of turnover.
-See partial dependence chart below.
+It is no surprise that less employee satisfaction is a predictor of turnover.
+See the partial dependence chart below.
 Satisfaction of 0.1 or less is a definite walk.
 Given that 40 hours per week is about the same as 173 hrs per month, when employees work 190 monthly hours (43-hr workweek, which is closet to a normal 40-hr work week), they are least likely to leave according to the chart above for partial dependence of feature = average monthly hours.
-At 250 ave monthly hrs, which is ~63 hrs per week, employees are most likely to leave.
+At 250 average monthly hrs, which is ~63 hrs per week, employees are most likely to leave.
 Also, for lighter weeks at < 40 hrs, the employees tend to leave as well.

-As for last_evaluation, better performance leads to an employee leaving, perhaps given their confidence and competence to find a better opportunity else where.
+As for last_evaluation, better performance leads to an employee leaving, perhaps given their confidence and competence to find a better opportunity elsewhere.

-Also it is not unexpected that number of projects affects employee turnover.
+Also, it is not unexpected that the number of projects affects employee turnover.
 At 6 or more projects, there is a tendency for employees to leave the company.

 As for tenure, there's something unusual about the higher tendency to leave the company after 5 years.
 Perhaps, after stock options have vested.